AndrewEllis93/Print-Tuning-Guide/README.md

 The intent behind these changes is to exaggerate the effects of pressure advance as much as possible.
 I'm not a fan of this approach.

 In my opinion, it is best to run the calibration in close to normal printing conditions.
 This can make it slightly harder to tell the difference, but I find it more accurate.

+Pressure advance **changes the distribution of material,** not the *amount* of material.
+- Lower values cause less material in the middle of lines, and more at the ends/corners.
+- Higher values cause more material in the middle of lines, and less at the ends/corners.

 ## Notes